Accessibility statement

 This website is run by NHS Cornwall and the Isles of Scilly.

-We’ve also made the website text as simple as possible to understand, aiming for a reading age of a 12-year-old.
-Some of our content is technical, and we use technical terms where there is no easier wording we could use without changing what the text means.
+Some of our content is technical and is sometimes aimed at medical professionals, we use technical terms where there is no easier wording we could use without changing what the text means.

-If you have a disability then AbilityNet has advice to help you make your device easier to use.
+If you have a disability, AbilityNet has advice to help you make your device easier to use.

 How accessible this website is